 Index-Match-Match: How to Index-Match Rows and Columns

-In many cases, merging data in Excel can easily be accomplished with a single INDEX-MATCH (or a VLOOKUP).
-Sometimes, though, it's time to bring out the big guns — the INDEX-MATCH-MATCH.
+In many cases, Excel data can be easily merged with a single INDEX-MATCH (or a VLOOKUP).
+Sometimes, though, it's time to bring out the big guns—the INDEX-MATCH-MATCH.

-The INDEX-MATCH-MATCH combines two MATCH statements into the row and column positions in an INDEX formula.
-In doing so, you're making a formula that's fillable left, right, up or down for when you merge or find data.
+INDEX-MATCH-MATCH combines two MATCH statements into the row and column positions in an INDEX formula.
+In doing so, you're making a fillable formula left, right, up, or down for when you merge or find data.

 How Merging Data in Excel Works

 There are two main ways to merge data in Excel — VLOOKUP and INDEX-MATCH.
-They both function about the same.
+They work similarly.

-If you've never held a phone book, that's reasonable.
-Here's an image below for reference.
+If you've never held a phone book, here's an image below for reference.
+(Did you know the last phone books were published in 2010?)
 Back in the olden days, you would open the phone book, flip through the pages to find a last name or business, and then move your finger over one or two columns to find the phone number.
-VLOOKUP and INDEX-MATCH does the exact same thing.
+VLOOKUP and INDEX-MATCH do the exact same thing.

 Ultimately, you're trying to programmatically find information you don't know with information you do know.
 That's the idea of merging data.
-VLOOKUP and INDEX-MATCH operate a little differently though.
+VLOOKUP and INDEX-MATCH do have some differences, however.

 The Difference Between VLOOKUP and INDEX-MATCH

-With both, you're telling Excel to find a value on a row and then return a value in a column beside it.
-There are a couple differences, though.
+With both, you tell Excel to find a value on a row and then return it in a column beside it.
+There are a couple of differences, though.

-Referencing Adjacent Cells.
-When writing a VLOOKUP formula, you have to manually enter the number of columns from the search column.
+Referencing Adjacent Cells: When writing a VLOOKUP formula, you must manually enter the number of columns from the search column.

 When to Use INDEX-MATCH